-The roar of a lion outside your cabin on stilts or a pod of hippos swushing onto the land as you slept or the warning that leaving your cabin at night without an armed escort is very dangerous indeed.
+The roar of a lion outside your cabin on stilts or a pair of hippos swushing onto the land as you slept or the warning that leaving your cabin at night without an armed escort is very dangerous indeed.

 Or the malaria drugs you take each day along with reminders of what water, what fruit should not be eaten carelessly.

 Being stopped at police checks, and sometimes asked to leave the vehicle and open all luggage; or sometimes just waiting to see if a bribe has the necessary effect to ease geopolitical tension.